swc-uiuc/shell-genomics/_episodes/01-introduction.md

 Anything with a "/" after it is a directory.
 Things with a "*" after them are programs.
 If there are no decorations, it's a file.

 `ls` has lots of other options.
-To find out what they are, we can type:
+To find out what they are in the command's manual, we can type:

 ~~~
 $ man ls